robiul-islam-rubel/MLLM_for_Autonomous_Driving/README.md

 }
 ```

-Before starting fine-tuning, you need to install the relevant dependencies. you also need to install the dependencies in the  [basic_demo](../basic_demo/requirements.txt).
+Before starting fine-tuning, you need to install the relevant dependencies and the dependencies in the  ```requirements.txt``` file.

 ```bash
 pip install -r requirements.txt